 - Class 4, 5 and 6 Business and Industrial;

-- Leisure:
+- Leisure;

 - Tourism;

 - Maritime related uses in relation to Dunglass Bay and other appropriate uses that require deep water channel access; and

 - Restoration of Dunglass Castle for leisure and tourism.

 A comprehensive masterplan for the development of the site is required to be submitted as part of any planning application for the site and development proposals should be in accordance with the masterplan for the site.
+The masterplan should be informed by the Landscape and Visual Impact Assessment (LVIA) that has been carried out for the site.
+The LVIA must also be provided alongside any planning application for the site.